Richard Colvin (foreign service officer): Claims

 During his testimony to a Parliamentary committee in November 2009, Colvin said Canada did not monitor detainee conditions in Afghanistan and that detainees transferred by Canadians to Afghan prisons were likely tortured.
 "According to our information, the likelihood is that all the Afghans we handed over were tortured", Colvin said.
 "For interrogators in Kandahar, it was a standard operating procedure".
 Colvin worked in Kandahar in 2006 before moving to Kabul.
 He said his reports were ignored and he was eventually told to stop putting the reports in writing.

 Reception

 Colvin’s testimony at the Parliamentary committee was controversial.
-Some political commentators took a negative stance, arguing his credibility was “…politely but steadily chipped away by evidence from other witnesses that included three former Canadian ambassadors to Afghanistan and other senior officials from the Department of Foreign Affairs and International Trade who were assigned to the Afghanistan file, a representative from the Correctional Service of Canada (who was in Kandahar and made 47 visits to prisons, most of them unannounced) and by a number of serving and retired general officers.”
 A 2015 review by the Canadian Centre for Policy Alternatives and Rideau Institute supports Colvin's conclusions and notes the efforts made by elected officials and civil servants to suppress his criticism.
 Another study concludes that Colvin's evidence was supported by other observers and that his disclosures had been politicized by the government of the day in an effort to minimize public relations damage, including ordering his silence and attacking him personally in Parliament.
 He alleged a number of reprisals as a result of his disclosures; the outcome of his complaints was not covered in the media, but he retained his position.